shashank-prasad/Hot-Questions-StackOverflow-React-Website/README.md

 To run the code
-1. Install all required modules npm install
+1. Install all required modules- npm install

-2. Complie and run the code
+2. Complie and run the code-
 npm start